 Portugal Benefits Greatly from the Golden Visa Program

 Looking at all the figures of Portugal’s Golden Visa program, the cancellation of the program does not look sensible anyway.
 The scheme already generated millions of euros through investments and it has become one of the strongest and most consistent sources of income for Portugal.
-It simultaneously worked for restoration of urban areas, revitalization of low density areas and creation of many new jobs.
+It simultaneously worked for the restoration of urban areas, revitalization of low-density areas, and creation of many new jobs.
 Thanks to Portugal Golden Visa Program, the country has improved its infrastructure, its business-friendly policies, its real estate market, and most importantly, its reputation in the international arena.